-The better condition your old car is in, the better its private sale and trade-in values, obviously.
+The better the condition of your old car, the better its private party sale and trade-in values, obviously.
 We can all easily imagine that a brand-new-looking automobile free of engine problems is going to fetch a higher price than an older automobile, a non-running car, or a damaged car.
-What’s not obvious is how much work you should put into your old car before bringing it to the dealership for a trade-in appraisal.
-Major repairs are best left to the pros—they can do it for less money, and they won’t add the cost you paid for repairs to the trade-in value.
+What’s not obvious is how much work you should put in to your older car before bringing it to the dealership for a trade-in valuation.
+Major repair work is best left to the pros—they can do the work for less money, and they won’t add the cost you paid for repairs to the trade-in value.
 Small fixes, however, are worth the effort.

 Wash and Detail Your Car

 First, hand wash and wax the exterior.
 You can pay a professional or do it yourself.
-If you’re taking the wash into your own hands, make sure to use an actual car-wash product and not dish soap, laundry soap or any other household cleaners.
+If you’re taking the wash into your own hands, make sure to use an actual car-wash product and not dish soap, laundry soap, or any other household cleaners.
 It’s also best to use a specific car-wash sponge, microfiber cloth, or lamb’s wool washing mitt, and be sure to regularly re-wet that sponge, towel, or mitt in your bucket of car-wash suds as you clean each section of the vehicle.

 Waxing your car after it’s washed will add an appealing shine.
 The newer synthetic, polymer-based waxes are easier to use than carnauba-based waxes, but either will work as long you apply it with a foam applicator pad using tight, circular strokes.
-Once you’ve covered the entire car, remove the wax with a clean microfiber towel.
+Once you’ve covered the entire car, remove the excess wax with a clean microfiber towel.

 Climb inside and get rid of those empty fast-food bags and discarded gum wrappers.
 Then, clear out any personal items or papers that may have accumulated over the years.
 The only paperwork you should have in the vehicle is an organized pile of maintenance records stored neatly in the glove box.